wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### ResourceUsage

-Represent usage of a single API resource.
+Represents usage of a single API resource.

 <table>
 <thead>